 or if a foot massage is more your thing.

 Taking the world by storm and sounding a little cheeky, a Herbal Ball massage is the thrill you’ll get sneaking out of the office early to get yours done.
 But what exactly is it?
-What it is: Herbal Ball Massages or Thai Herbal Compress, is a treatment in which you are massaged used a small…
+What Is Herbal Ball Massage?
+Herbal Ball Massage, or Thai Herbal Compress, is a treatment in which you are massaged used…